irwanadw/testifarhan/readme.md

 2. Write what you do as message in PR

 ## Bug hunt!
-1. You can ATTACK your friend by telling which line of code that will prone to bugs in our Telegram group
+1. You can REPORT your friend by telling which line of code that will prone to bugs in our Telegram group
 2. Remember!
 Our enemy is bugs!
 If their solution is different but it gets the job done without bug, DON'T EVER COMMENT IT
-3. Every successful ATTACK will count in leaderboard (in this readme)
+3. Every successful REPORT will count in leaderboard (in this readme)

 ## Leaderboard
 1. Nanda (1 points)